Military Base Realignments and Closures:

 Agency Affected: Department of Defense

 Comments: In written comments on a draft of this report, DOD concurred with this recommendation and stated that it will develop a process to record and share lessons learned in conjunction with its fiscal year 2017 annual report to Congress.
 In July 2017, DOD issued a memo to the services directing them to collect BRAC success stories to be posted on the DOD Environment, Safety, and Occupational Health Network and Information Exchange.
-In July 2018, DOD stated that the stories should be posted on the web site by Fall of 2018.
+In September 2018, DOD began posting these success stories on an internal DOD website.

 Recommendation: To help the services more effectively share information and address environmental cleanups and transfers, the Secretary of Defense should direct the Secretaries of the military departments to create a repository or method to record and share lessons learned about how various locations have successfully addressed cleanup challenges.